nch-igm/CAVaLRi/README.md

 bash get_dependencies.sh
 ```

-This script will download not only the ANNOVAR required databases, but all LIRICAL dependencies as well.
+This script will download not only the ANNOVAR required databases, but all other dependencies as well.

 NOTE: These databases require ~80GB of storage